CD Out of stock

-DOWN to the last very few copies of this
+DOWN to the last copy of this

 "dimmick and gangloff are joined by glasgow-based american expatriate john w. fail for three lengthy excursions into dynamic drone structures, with thick layers of violin, esraj and sruti box interspersed with occasional punctuations on prayer bowl and electronics. "the opener, 'elegy for wooden ladders', is the most dissonant piece of the three, with apparently random flashes of esraj and violin [Ed. note: Nope, that's esraj and israj] which gradually evolve and interlock, bringing the track to an agitated outcome.